ngemily/ngemily.github.io/_posts/2022-07-28-gratitude.md

 Sometimes, we fail to see the gifts that surround us as gifts.
 That is the point of a gratitude practice; to shift our perspective to see the things that we may take for granted; to give ourselves the chance to notice all the things around us that are freely given.
-Lift itself is a gift.
+Life itself is a gift.
 The life supporting rays of the sun, the life giving air and water, and the life supporting Earth.
 The warm energy of friends, and family, and strangers.
 Gratitude is a powerful antidote to today's pervasive self-starting, self-sufficient views that induce